 The Millionaire Next Door and Rich Dad, Poor Dad are more philosophically tilted and provocative.
 They will force you and your partner to examine your thoughts about money, saving, and wealth.
-The White Coat Investor’s book is a fantastic and easy-to-digest beginners guide to personal finance.
+My book is an easy-to-digest beginners guide to personal finance.
 My wife is not a physician.
 Your partner may not be either.
 Regardless, they are in a relationship with a physician and are also experiencing what the influence of medicine on finance.
 They may even benefit from it more than you.

 2. Create a financial goals and priority list together

 This is such a fun step in planning finances with your partner.
 Seriously.

 You and your partner should set aside an hour or two and sit with each other.

 Write down that things that you want in life.
 What would you do if money was no object?
 Do you want to be debt free?
 When do you want to have a net worth of $1 million?
 When do you want to retire?
 How much money do you want to retire (Here’s a guide to figure this out)?
 Do you want to support your (future) children through college?
 Do you want a house?
 How do you want to invest?

 Write all of these goals down in no particular order.
 Now, write a “how” to achieve each goal.

 For instance, if one goal is to retire with $200,000 in yearly income that means you need a $5 million nest egg (assuming a safe 4% withdrawal rate), to build a passive cash flow of $200,000 annually, or do a bit of both.
 Are you going to achieve this via saving and investing in the stock market, real estate, or both?

 Another example, you both want to renovate your home in 5 years.
 How much are you willing to set aside.
 Are you going to save this in a high yield savings account?
 Are you going to put aside a constant amount each year?